kronosapiens/kronosapiens.github.io/_posts/2015-10-25-on-learning-some-math.md

 I get to it.
 I plan to go to school full-time in the September.
 It is late May.
 I have about three months.
 I want to build a foundation; to learn the basics.
 I was not interested in paying for undergraduate classes.
 A formal course would also be far too slow.
 I'm familiar with the internet, and I'm very motivated.

-I start at Khan Academy.
+I start at [Khan Academy](https://www.khanacademy.org/).
 Their automated assessment suggests I review some precalculus.
 I am disheartened but resolved.
 I had copied my friend Stephen's math homework all throughout 11th grade.
 Khan Academy is correct.

-Salman Khan walks me from the Unit Sphere all the way through Integration by Parts.
-Sinusoids, Taylor series, implicit derivation, solids of integration, complex numbers, the whole thing.
-I am embarassed at first -- I am learning material being taught to high schoolers ten year my junior.
-But this is the path.
+Salman Khan walks me from the Unit Sphere all the way through Integral Calculus.
+Sinusoids, taylor series, implicit derivation, integration by parts, complex numbers, the whole thing.
+I am embarassed at first -- I am learning material being taught to high schoolers ten years my junior.
+But this is the path, and there are no shortcuts.
 I take every test, answer ever pop quiz that comes my way.
-I admit to skipping past a single section -- L'Hospital's rule -- on the grounds that I had already taken differential calculus at Berkeley, and therefore that particular section was just a review.
+I admit to skipping past a single section -- L'Hospital's rule -- on the grounds that I had already taken differential calculus at Berkeley, and therefore that particular section was *just* a review.

 Thanks, Salman.

 ![Khan Academy](https://s3.amazonaws.com/kronosapiens.github.io/images/khan.png)

 The whole thing takes about a month.
 I finish single-variable calculus in late June.
 I decide to start multivariable.
 I begin looking at Khan Academy's offerings, but find them undeveloped.
 Understandable -- their priority is high-school education.
 I decide it is time to move on to something more old-school.
-Enter MIT OpenCourseWare.
+Enter [MIT OpenCourseWare](http://ocw.mit.edu/index.htm).

 MIT foresaw the MOOC revolution at least ten years early, having started putting lectures and course materials online since 1999.
-Browsing the web for multivariable calculus courses, I find a series of videos of the entire set of lectures of MIT 16.02, Multivariable Calculus, taught in Spring 2006 by Denis Auroux.
+Browsing the web for multivariable calculus courses, I find a series of videos of the entire set of lectures of MIT 18.02, Multivariable Calculus, taught in Fall 2007 by Denis Auroux.
 This is right.

 I am able to work through 2-3 lectures per day.
 A 50-minute lecture takes me about 2-3 hours to digest.
 I do not skip days, although on weekends I go a bit easy.
 I am very happy about multivariable calculus.
 Vectors make sense, as do their gradients.
 Level sets.
 Divergence.
 Flux.
 Curl.
 I get used to drawing in three dimensions.
 I do a lot of integrals.
 All of a sudden there are theorems.
 I draw a lot of shapes.
 I like the way the pencil sounds against the notebook when I am solving equations quickly.
 I develop certain flourishes.
 I like theorems.
 Denis Auroux is a funny lecturer.